Best Route Planning Software For Businesses in 2025

 What is the best free route optimizer?

-You can do basic free route optimization of up to 10 stops using SpeedyRoute, up to 20 stops with RouteXL or up to 26 stops with MapQuest.
+You can do basic free route optimization of up to 20 stops with RouteXL or up to 26 stops with MapQuest.
 If you need to optimize a longer route, or one that uses multiple vehicles, you can try a 7-day free trial using an app like Routific.
 There are no free route optimizers that are suitable for regular route planning.

 Related articles